Schaumburg Contested Adoptions Lawyer

 Representing Any Party in a Contested Adoption

 No matter what type of contested adoption you are involved in, we can help.
-You may be a biological father opposing the proposed stepparent adoption of your child, a would-be adoptive mother or father, or a grandparent seeking guardianship or to assert rights to custody or visitation.
+You may be a biological father opposing the proposed stepparent adoption of your child, a would-be adoptive mother or father, or a grandparent seeking guardianship or to assert rights to parental responsibility (child custody) or visitation.

 We can also help if you are a foster parent seeking to formalize an already established parent-child relationship through adoption or if you are need of counsel regarding paternity issues.
 We encourage you to contact Anderson & Associates, P.C. in Schaumburg or Wheaton to schedule a thoughtful and thorough consultation.